padjon/aed-challenge/README.md

 1. Install Node.js
 2. Run "npm install" in a terminal in the project folder
+3. Edit server/index.js line 21 and set your local path
+4. Edit http/refreshExcel.vbs and set your local path
-3. run "npm start" to start the web frontend and the backend server
+5. run "npm start" to start the web frontend and the backend server

 The frontend can be accessed under the following url: http://localhost:4200/